Leading up to the end of financial year is the time to review your self-managed super fund (SMSF) compliance.

 Even though the ATO provides guidelines for assessing the market value of your assets, your SMSF auditor needs to ensure the valuation undertaken has been done in an appropriate manner, is accurate and is based on objective and supportable data.
 This way you will not incur penalties from the ATO.

-In February this year the ATO listed not valuing SMSF’s assets at market value as one of the top 5 mistakes when submitting SMSF annual returns.
-This shows that determining the value of your assets can be difficult, and a lot of people are getting their market values wrong.
+As of February 2020 the ATO has listed not valuing SMSF’s assets at market value as one of the top 5 mistakes when submitting SMSF annual returns.
+This demonstrates that assessing the market value of your assets can be difficult and that inaccurate assessments are common.
+This reiterates the importance of obtaining a valuation from an appropriately qualified expert.

 How McGees Property can help